mikemerin/mikemerin.github.com/_posts/2017-05-20-JS-through-Ruby.md

 `grades = [95, 83, 68, 99, 75, 60]`

-And we want to map those into basic letter grades, aka an A is 90-100, B is in the 80's, etc. Unfortunately JS doesn't have ranges like Ruby does, so it may only be *slightly* better than a series of if statements, but we can still make it work with a little change:
+And we want to map those into basic letter grades, aka an A is 90-100, B is in the 80's, etc. Unfortunately JS doesn't have ranges like Ruby does, so it may only be *slightly* better than a series of if statements, but we can still make it work by simply testing to see which case is `true`:
 ```ruby
 # Ruby
 grades.map do |grade|